AbdBarho/stable-diffusion-webui-docker/.github/ISSUE_TEMPLATE/bug.md

 - [ ] It is not in the [FAQ](https://github.com/AbdBarho/stable-diffusion-webui-docker/wiki/FAQ), I checked.
 - [ ] It is not in the [issues](https://github.com/AbdBarho/stable-diffusion-webui-docker/issues?q=), I searched.

 **Describe the bug**

 <!--  tried to run the app, my cat exploded -->

 **Which UI**

-hlky or auto or auto-cpu or lstein?
+auto or auto-cpu or invoke or sygil?

 **Hardware / Software**

- - OS: [e.g. Windows 10 / Ubuntu ]
+- OS: [e.g. Windows 10 / Ubuntu 22.04]
 - OS version: <!--  on windows, use the command `winver` to find out, on ubuntu `lsb_release -d`  -->
 - WSL version (if applicable): <!-- get using `wsl -l -v` -->
 - Docker Version: <!--  get using `docker version` -->
 - Docker compose version: <!--  get using `docker compose version` -->
 - Repo version: <!-- tag, commit sha, or "from master" -->
 - RAM:
 - GPU/VRAM:

 **Steps to Reproduce**

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'